-Q: What do your courses offer people who already work in the transcription field like legal secretaries who do transcription work?
+What do your courses offer people who already work in transcription?

 Besides brushing up on their skills, we teach them how to work from home and how to find work.

-Q: Your site looks very similar to Proofread Anywhere.
-What’s your relationship with the owner of Proofread Anywhere?
+Your site looks similar to Proofread Anywhere.
+What’s your relationship with Proofread Anywhere?